adamgreen/mri-swd/tests/TestPass/README.md

 # mri-swd Test Pass
-This README documents the manual steps that I conduct in GDB when running a test pass on the [mri-swd](https://github.com/adamgreen/mri-swd) against a [Pico target](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+This README documents the manual steps that I conduct in GDB when running a test pass on the [mri-swd debug probe](https://github.com/adamgreen/mri-swd) against a [Pico target](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 This repository also contains the source code for the [test program](main.c) that I run on the target Pico board while running through the steps in this test pass.

 ## Build and Deploy Test Program